 - Do other records exist elsewhere that might relate to this event?

-A quick read of this document demonstrates the difficulty of trying to evaluate the record by the classic labels primary source vs. secondary source.
+Document 2 (below) introduces us to one of the other records in this criminal case file: the testimony of Anna Shown, wife of John.2 A quick read of this document demonstrates the difficulty of trying to evaluate the record by the classic labels "primary source" vs. "secondary source."

 Again, the document is an original record, created in a timely manner.
 The witness was an actual participant in some of the activity.
 She had firsthand knowledge, primary information, to offer—but only for some of what she said.
 Other parts of her testimony were mere hearsay—secondhand and thirdhand information offered within an original source.